 Issues and Comments

-- Label rejection: Created when a reviewer rejects labels.
+Issues can be added to annotation and review tasks to communicate with other users.
+All issues contain comment threads relating to the entire task or specific sections of the task.
+A small notification badge on the Issues icon displays the number of unresolved issues in a task.- Label rejection: Created when a reviewer rejects labels.
 The reviewer is prompted to provide a reason for the rejection in the form of a comment.
 If all instances in a frame or image are rejected, a separate rejection issue is created for each label.
 Labels with rejection issues display a red Issues icon next to the instance name, which turns green once the issue is resolved.

 - File: Apply to the entire file and can be created at any stage within the Label Editor.